-When you need to specify document retention, deletion, and archival settings, Content Lifecycles in Protect can help you achieve this.
-Continue on to find more information about the different policies, how to create them, and how to make changes to them.
+When you need to specify document retention, deletion, and archival settings, Content Lifecycles in Secure & Govern can help you achieve this.
+Please continue to find more information about the different policies, how to create them, and how to make changes.

 Skip Ahead to...

 Retention policies let Administrators retain specific files automatically based on when the file was created (noted as Modified Time in Collaborate) or when it was last accessed.
 The policies cover files based on matches to classification policies or folder locations.
 Files covered by multiple retention policies are retained according to the policy with the most extended retention period.

 If you're setting up a Retention Policy, you'll want to decide what's done to the files when retention ends (i.e., Move files to the archive domain and only retain the latest version of files).

 Do nothing - leave the files in place.

 Move file versions to Trash - moves the current file and all versions to the Trash.
 This means that the files will be in Trash with no retention defined so that they will be deleted per the Trash Purge settings in the Collaborate settings.

 Move files to archive domain - will copy the current file and all versions to the specified archive domain.
 Local versions will be moved to Trash.

 The "Retain only latest versions of files" setting does not affect the "When retention ends" settings.
 Meaning, if you enable "Retain only latest versions of files" and specify "Move file versions to trash," all files, including the latest version, will be moved to Trash when retention ends.
 This setting specifies that retention will not be applied to older versions of a file.

 Archiving policies allow Administrators to archive specific files automatically based on when each version of the file was created (noted as Modified Time in Collaborate) or when it was last accessed.
 The policies cover files based on matches to classification policies or folder locations.
 Files covered by multiple archiving policies are archived according to the policy with the shortest archiving period.